TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_5_create_a_policy.md

-# Lesson 6: Create a Policy
+# Lesson 6: Review the Policy